-- We love to meet people who are eager to learn.
+- We like to meet people who are eager to learn.

 - We love to learn about new topics.

-- We love to see people have fun at events we created.
+- We like to see people have fun at events we created.

 - And we love to see people grow when they are on stage for the first time.